escreven/liveimport/doc/userguide.rst

 the cell the top-level import statements.
 It then registers those statements and begins tracking the related modules, if they are not already tracked.

-The only restriction LiveImport imposes on registered import statements is the relevant modules must have Python source files.
-Other than that, the statements can overlap, they can repeat, they can be any kind of import statement that is legal to use in a notebook.
+LiveImport imposes no restrictions on the registered import statements: the statements can overlap, they can repeat, they can be any kind of import statement that is legal to use in a notebook.
 For example, the following cell is perfectly fine.